 Rationale: Maintaining student learning is central to the University of San Francisco's fundamental mission of academic excellence.
 All faculty members should prepare for the possibility of an interruption of face-to-face instruction and include in their course syllabi one of the plan options below to maintain instructional continuity in the case of an unforeseen disruption.
-This instructional continuity plan can include a pre-planned remote instructional back-up plan to use when a class is cancelled.
-All material missed during any cancelled class sessions and other instructional activities associated with credit-bearing programs scheduled within an emergency, natural disaster or disruption must be covered before the end of the term.
-Note that essential services on campus may continue even when classes are cancelled.
+Since the COVID-19 pandemic, and the consequent enhanced capability of maintaining instruction through different modalities, cancellation of in-person classes is no longer the default when face-to-face instruction is disrupted.
+This instructional continuity plan can include a shift to an online modality or a preplanned remote instructional back-up plan to use when an in-person class is disrupted.
+However, if a shift to an online modality is not possible, all material missed during any canceled class sessions and other instructional activities associated with credit-bearing programs scheduled within an emergency, natural disaster or disruption must be covered before the end of the term.
+Note that essential services on campus may continue even when in-person classes are canceled.

 Technological advancements in learning delivery methods have improved the ability to maintain instructional continuity during unforeseen emergencies or disruptions.
-Whenever possible, faculty members are encouraged to use Canvas and other campus supported technologies (such as Zoom, Echo 360 Lecture Capture, etc.) to continue with their teaching plans during such times.
-If a course is technology-enabled or hybrid, the syllabus can provide that the regular class time schedule will be honored even if an on-ground class session is cancelled.
+Whenever possible, faculty members are encouraged to use Canvas and other campus supported technologies (such as Zoom, Panopto Lecture Capture, etc.) to continue with their teaching plans during such times.
+If a course is technology-enabled or hybrid, the syllabus can provide that the regular class time schedule will be honored even if an in-person class session is canceled.
 In those cases, students will remain available for those faculty members who wish to hold a class session online through synchronous distance instruction.